- Word count: No minimums but posts typically run between 250-800 words. Please stay under 800 words.

 4. You'll work with top-notch editors.

-Our team of professional editors will edit your piece and give it a title to help it get seen by the largest audience.
+Our team of professional editors will edit your piece and give it a title to help it get seen by the largest audience possible.
 They'll also choose high-quality photos to make your work look great!

 5. You'll set your own schedule.